Icarogamer2441/lettir/README.md

     0 exit
 end
 ```
-because this won't work because the pushe's are local (because of assembly)
+because this won't work because the pushes are local (because of assembly)

 ## exit syscall
 ```lettir